canonical/discourse-k8s-operator/docs/how-to/backup-and-restore.md

 This document shows how to back up and restore Discourse.

 There are two ways to backup and restore Discourse.
-The first one is using the backup funcionality provided by Discourse.
+The first one is using the backup functionality provided by Discourse.

-The second one consistes in backing up and restoring the database directly, that can be done easily thanks to [Charmed PostgreSQL](https://charmhub.io/postgresql) and [Charmed PostgreSQL K8s](https://charmhub.io/postgresql-k8s).
+The second one consists in backing up and restoring the database directly, that can be done easily thanks to [Charmed PostgreSQL](https://charmhub.io/postgresql) and [Charmed PostgreSQL K8s](https://charmhub.io/postgresql-k8s).